 Mole removal on the forehead

 There is a type of sebaceous mole that can be removed without major surgery.
 If the forehead or scalp mole is dermal or epidermal, it may require a quick surgical procedure.

 Mole removal options

-Now in reality the best method to figure out how this can be treated is to see your local dermatologist and talk about the different treatment options because.
-Most moles are not treated in these matters in that are usually cut out and sent it in and checked under microscope to confirm it is normal.
-This can be done very conservatively with a shave biopsy.
-Or it can be removed with a small punch biopsy tool or with the scalpel and then a small stitch can be put in which can camouflage the the scar very well.
+The best method to figure out how to treat your mole is to see your local dermatologist and talk about the different treatment options.
+Most moles are not treated non-surgically; they are usually cut out, sent in, and checked under microscope to confirm normality.
+This can be done very conservatively with a shave biopsy or it can be removed with a small punch biopsy tool or a scalpel.
+Then a small stitch can be put in which can camouflage the scar well.